mrkkrp/markkarpov.com/tutorial/th.md

 Sometimes it is helpful to be able to see the code we're generating at splice sites.
 GHC [allows us to do that][viewing-th-code] with the `-ddump-splices` flag.
-Stack seems to eat that output, though, so I also had to add `-ddump-to-file` and search for a file with the suffix `-splices` in the `.stack-work/dist` directory.
+If a build tool swallows that output, add `-ddump-to-file` and look for a file with the `-splices` suffix under the build directory (`dist-newstyle` for `cabal`, `.stack-work` for Stack).
+If you use HLS, it will also render the expansion of a splice inline in your editor.

 Here is what I've got: